ujizin/CatChallenge/journey.md

     - **home**: Main screen functionality with cat's breeds paging
     - **breeddetail**: Detailed breed information
     - **favorite**:  Manages the functionality to the user's favorite breeds

+## Release 0.2.0

+- **Modularization**: Separated the previously single module, which was organized by packages, into multiple modules, breaking away from the monolithic structure.
+Some of the benefits include: of a monolithic, some of the benefits:
+    - **Scalability**: In tightly connected code, small changes can require widespread updates.
+      Modularization separates responsibilities, giving developers more autonomy and enforcing design patterns.
+    - **Encapsulation**: Isolated code is easier to understand, test, and maintain.
+    - **Faster Build Time**: Gradle’s parallel and incremental builds reduce build times.
+    - **Reusability**: Modularization allows for code reuse, enabling multiple apps across platforms from the same codebase.
+- **Precompiled plugins**: Precompiled plugins allow you to define and reuse custom Gradle plugin logic as a first-class, self-contained module.
+Instead of writing repetitive configuration in the main build files

+## Release 0.1.0

+### Architecture

+The project is currently structured as a single module, organized into packages.
+A single module was chosen for now to speed up the delivery of the first MVP version.

 ### Issues & Solutions